awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_nodejs_geddy_elasticache.md

    $ node -v
    ```
 **Note**
-For information about what Node\.js versions are supported, see [Elastic Beanstalk Supported Platforms](concepts.platforms.md)\.
+For information about what Node\.js versions are supported, see [AWS Elastic Beanstalk Supported Platforms](concepts.platforms.md)\.

 1. Create a directory for your Geddy application\.